 Explore the ice cave’s different layers of volcanic ash and complex ice sculptures with the help of an expert glacier guide.
 Your guide will fill you in on the tunnel’s creation story and the history of Langjokull Glacier’s formation throughout the years.

 Want to add snowmobiling to your Into the Glacier tour?
-Add an hour of epic glacier snowmobiling to your ice tunnel adventure during our Golden Circle, Glacier Snowmobile & Into the Glacier Tour!
+Add an hour of epic glacier snowmobiling to your ice tunnel adventure!
 This jam-packed day tour includes easy pick-up from Reykjavik and comfortable bus transport with free WiFi.

 Walk inside Víðgelmir, Iceland’s largest lava tube cave.
 The cave was created after a major volcanic eruption occured in 930 CE, producing a 5 million cubic feet long lava tube.

 Located only 15 minutes away from Húsafell, Víðgelmir is a great spot to witness Iceland’s volcanic wonders.
 Get the most out of your visit by joining an expert-guided group and enter a world full of bright colors and epic volcanic formations.

 Test your strength by lifting the Húsafell Stone — the most popular lifting stone in the world.
 The Husafell Stone’s weight is a whopping 409 lbs (186 kg)!

 The stone is so famous it’s been replicated and used in strongman competitions across the globe.
 The original stone currently sits in a local sheep pen near Husafell.